berkeleybop/berkeleybop.github.io/project/symbiont/index.md

 # SymbiOnt: Augmenting and merging ontologies using ontology mappings and knowledge graph embeddings

-No matter how hard we try to reconcile our ontologies--for example, as part of efforts such as the [OBO Foundry](https://obofoundry.org/)--there will always be some level of overlap between them, i.e. the same terms existing in multiple ontologies.
+No matter how hard we try to reconcile our ontologies -- for example, as part of efforts such as the [OBO Foundry](https://obofoundry.org/) -- there will always be some level of overlap between them, i.e. the same terms existing in multiple ontologies.
 Data is regularly linked to concepts from different (sometimes internal, non-public) ontologies, and this data needs to be integrated – which means that the different ontologies need to be carefully aligned.
 Furthermore, we want to be able to enrich our own ontologies with information (such as synonyms) from and links to other public sources.